Tony363/DocAutomate/docs/generated/be31df81bdf7fcfb/remediated_document.md

 # NON-DISCLOSURE AGREEMENT

-**AGREEMENT** made this 30th day of June, 2025 ("Effective Date"), by and between **YOOBROO, INC.**, a Delaware corporation with its principal place of business at 1718 N Las Palmas Ave Apt 204, Los Angeles, California 90028 ("Company"), and **TONY LIU**, an individual residing at [TO BE PROVIDED BY RECIPIENT] ("Recipient").
+**AGREEMENT** made this **30th day of June, 2025** ("Effective Date"), by and between **YOOBROO, INC.**, a Delaware corporation with its principal place of business at 1718 N Las Palmas Ave Apt 204, Los Angeles, California 90028 ("Company"), and **TONY LIU**, an individual residing at [TO BE PROVIDED BY RECIPIENT] ("Recipient").

 ## RECITALS

-**WHEREAS**, Company is developing an innovative e-commerce and trading platform operating as "Yoobroo - Swipe Shop Trade" at www.yoobroo.com;
+WHEREAS, Company is developing an innovative e-commerce and trading platform operating as "Yoobroo - Swipe Shop Trade" at www.yoobroo.com;

-**WHEREAS**, in connection with Recipient's engagement as a contractor to develop a Minimum Viable Product (MVP) for the Company, Recipient may have access to Confidential Information;
+WHEREAS, in connection with Recipient's engagement as a contractor to develop a Minimum Viable Product (MVP) for the Company, Recipient may have access to Confidential Information;

-**WHEREAS**, the parties wish to protect such Confidential Information to prevent unauthorized use or disclosure;
+WHEREAS, the parties wish to protect such Confidential Information to prevent unauthorized use or disclosure;

-**NOW THEREFORE**, in consideration of the mutual covenants contained herein, the parties agree as follows:
+NOW THEREFORE, in consideration of the mutual covenants contained herein, the parties agree as follows:

 ## 1. DEFINITION OF CONFIDENTIAL INFORMATION